trickbooter/blog/content/post/2016-12-17-spark-parallel-execution.md

 }
 ```

 The ExecutionContext is a context for managing parallel operations.
-The actually threading model can be explicitly provided by the programmer, or a global default is used (which is a ForkJoinPool) as we have done here with the following line
+The actual threading model can be explicitly provided by the programmer, or a global default is used (which is a ForkJoinPool) as we have done here with the following line...

 ```scala
 import scala.concurrent.ExecutionContext.Implicits.global
 ```

-The trouble with the global execution context is that it has no idea that you are launching spark jobs on a cluster most likely way bigger than a single machine.
+The trouble with the global execution context is that it has no idea that you are launching spark jobs on a cluster.
 By default the global execution context provides the same number of threads as processors in the system running the code.
 In the case of our spark application, that'll be the spark driver.
 We can do better than this.

 ### A Better Sequential Example